telerik/blazor-docs/knowledge-base/grid-edit-selected-item.md

 ### Step by Step Explanation

-* Create a new instance of the class you bound the Grid to in order to contain the information for the selected item.
+1. Create a new instance of the class you bound the Grid to in order to contain the information for the selected item.

-* Use one-way data binding for the SelectedItems parameter and in the handler for the SelectedItemsChanged populate the instance of the class created in the previous bullet.
+1. Use one-way data binding for the SelectedItems parameter and in the handler for the SelectedItemsChanged populate the instance of the class created in the previous point.

-* Enable the `Edit` and `Delete` buttons when the selected item is not `null` by using the `Enabled` parameter for the `TelerikButton`.
+1. Enable the `Edit` and `Delete` buttons when the selected item is not `null` by using the `Enabled` parameter for the `TelerikButton`.

-* Add a `bool` flag that would allow you to determine if the Grid is in Edit mode.
+1. Add a `bool` flag that would allow you to determine if the Grid is in Edit mode.

-* Based on the flag created in the previous bullet conditionally show the `Save` and `Cancel` buttons.
+1. Based on the flag created in the previous point conditionally show the `Save` and `Cancel` buttons.

-* Toggle the value of the `bool` flag in the respective methods.
+1. Toggle the value of the `bool` flag in the respective methods.

 ### Sample Implementation